A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Introduction

-Unlike, there are some one-dimensional models with a short-range coupling that exhibit a first-order phase transition at finite temperature.
-The Kittel model (also known as a zipper model)\cite{kittel}, is a typical simple model with a finite transfer matrix.
-Whose constraint on zipper corresponds to an infinite potential, and this condition leads to the non-analytic free energy.
+Despite of that, there are some one-dimensional models with a short-range coupling that exhibit a first-order phase transition at finite temperature.
+The Kittel model (also known as the zipper model)\citep{kittel}, is a typical simple model with a finite size transfer-matrix.
+Note that the constraint on zipper corresponds to an infinite potential, and this condition leads to a non-analytic free energy.
 Consequently, the system exhibits a first-order phase transition.
-Another model is that considered by Chui-Weeks model\cite{chui}, with a typical set of models called solid-on-solid for surface growth.
-Whose transfer matrix dimension is infinite, but can be solved exactly.
-Imposing the impenetrable condition to subtract, the model shows the existence of phase-transition.
-Dauxois-Peyrard model\cite{dauxois}, is another model with infinite transfer matrix dimension, which can only be solved numerically.
-Recently Sarkanych et al.\cite{sarkanych} proposed a one-dimensional Potts model with invisible states and short-range coupling.
+Other model is that considered by Chui-Weeks model\citep{chui}, with a typical set of models called solid-on-solid for surface growth.
+While in this case the transfer-matrix dimension is infinite, but it can still be solved exactly.
+Furthermore, imposing the impenetrable condition to subtract, the model shows the existence of phase-transition.
+Dauxois-Peyrard model\citep{dauxois}, is another model with infinite transfer-matrix dimension, which can be solved numerically.
+More recently Sarkanych et al.\citep{sarkanych} also proposed a one-dimensional Potts model with invisible states and short-range coupling.
 The term invisible essentially refers to an additional energy degeneracy, which contributes to the entropy, but not the interaction energy.
-These invisible states are the responsible for generating a first order phase transition.
-This one is similar to the infinite energy potential in Kittel model\cite{kittel}.
-In a nutshell, all these models break the Perron-Frobenius Theorem, because free energy becomes non-analytical at the phase transition temperature, or equivalently some elements of the transfer matrix become null (corresponding to infinite energy).
+So, these invisible states are responsible for generating the first-order phase transition.
+In a nutshell, all these models break the Perron-Frobenius theorem\citep{ninio}, because the free energy becomes non-analytical at the phase transition temperature, or equivalently some elements of transfer-matrix become null (which corresponds to an infinite energy).